Climate and Average Weather Year Round in Allen Texas, United States

 To characterize how pleasant the weather is in Allen throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Allen for general outdoor tourist activities are from mid April to early June and from early September to mid October, with a peak score in the first week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Allen for general outdoor tourist activities are from late April to mid June and from early September to mid October, with a peak score in the first week of October.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Allen for hot-weather activities is from late May to mid September, with a peak score in the last week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Allen for hot-weather activities is from early June to mid September, with a peak score in the last week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.